Dalton DUI Lawyer – Dalton DUI Attorney

-If you have been arrested for DUI in Dalton, GA, you should know that you only have ten business days from the date of your arrest to keep your driver's license from being suspended.
-To do so, you or your Dalton DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Dalton, GA, you should know that you only have thirty business days from the date of your arrest to keep your driver's license from being suspended.
+To do so, you or your Dalton DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or choose to install an ignition interlock device on your vehicle.
 The cost to file the request is $150.
-If this hearing request is not filed within the ten-day timeframe, your Georgia driver's license will automatically be suspended.
+If this hearing request is not filed within the thirty-day timeframe, your Georgia driver's license will automatically be suspended.

 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year, with no chance for a limited permit or early reinstatement.
 When you need a DUI Attorney in Dalton, contact the Law Office of Richard Lawson!

 Dalton DUI Defense

 The Dalton DUI Attorneys with the Law Office of Richard Lawson know the stress and worry that goes with the legal trouble of being arrested and charged with DUI in Dalton, Georgia.
 Persons who make the mistake of drinking and driving are subjected to stringent laws and the penalties can be severe; including jail time, hefty fines, a driver's license suspension, increased insurance rates, court costs, and alcohol/drug treatment.